Conference on Frontiers in Two-Dimensional Quantum Systems | (smr 3167)

 In the application form, all applicants are invited to submit an Abstract (preferably using the template indicated below) for a poster presentation.
 A limited number of contributed Abstracts will be selected by the Organizing Committee for a short oral presentation.

 Hubbard models and their implementation

 Exotic band structures

 BCS-BEC evolution in two-dimensions

 Layered superfluids and superconductors

-Speakers include: F. Becca, CNR-IOM & SISSA G. Booth, King’s College London M. Capone, SISSA C. Chin, University of Chicago P. Corboz*, University of Amsterdam J. Dalibard, Laboratoire Kastler Brossel T. Enss, Universität Heidelberg R. M. Fernandes, University of Minnesota S. Gandolfi, Los Alamos National Laboratory S. Giorgini, University of Trento S. Jochim, Heidelberg University C. Kollath, University of Bonn H. Moritz, University of Hamburg T. Paiva, Universidade Federal do Rio de Janeiro P. Pieri, University of Camerino N. Prokofev, University of Massachusetts G. Roati, INO-CNR, LENS, Università di Firenze G. Rohringer, Russian Quantum Center I. Spielman*, University of Maryland & NIST H. Terletska, University of Michigan N. Trivedi, The Ohio State University C. Vale, Swinburne University of Technology S. Zhang*, The College of William and Mary M. Zwierlein, MIT
+Speakers include: S. Andergassen, Universität Tuebingen F. Becca, CNR-IOM & SISSA G. Booth, King’s College London M. Capone, SISSA C. Chin, University of Chicago P. Corboz, University of Amsterdam J. Dalibard, Laboratoire Kastler Brossel T. Enss, Universität Heidelberg K. Gao, Universität Bonn S. Giorgini, Università di Trento D. Greif, Harvard University S. Jochim, Universität Heidelberg C. Kollath, Universität Bonn H. Moritz, Universität Hamburg T. Paiva, Universidade Federal do Rio de Janeiro P. Pieri, Università di Camerino N. Prokofev, University of Massachusetts S. Raghu, Stanford University, SLAC National Accelerator Laboratory G. Roati, INO-CNR, LENS, Università di Firenze G. Rohringer, Russian Quantum Center I. Spielman*, University of Maryland & NIST N. Trivedi, The Ohio State University C. Vale, Swinburne University of Technology S. Zhang*, The College of William and Mary M. Zwierlein, MIT

 A limited number of grants are available to support the travel and living expenses of selected participants, with strong priority given to participants working in a developing country and who are at the early stages of their career.